catchupTJC/catchuptjc.github.io/_posts/2019-06-29-(SG)The Silent Dove in Distant Lands.md

 Initially David put his trust in men, Thad why he ran first.
 “Maybe my wife can save me” “maybe the man of God can save me”

 Sidetrack:
 A Christian’s friends would often tease him for his faith.
 During WW2 when the bombs started to drop, he realised once the siren went off, all his friends gathered around him.
-They try to squeeze close to him because maybe they think he’s a holy man who can save them HAHA
+They tried to squeeze close to him because maybe they think he’s a holy man who can save them.

 Perhaps David ran to Samuel because of that.